Soccer-Barca reach Copa final with epic comeback win over Sevilla | Sports-Games

 But their preparations were overshadowed when former President Josep Maria Bartomeu was arrested on Monday and the club's Camp Nou offices were raided in a probe related to allegations of improper management and business corruption.
 The club will elect a new leader on Sunday and the three candidates, Joan Laporta, Victor Font and Toni Freixa, were all present in the Presidential box to witness the comeback.

 Sevilla then launched a rare attack and earned a penalty when Ocampos was felled by Oscar Mingueza.
-The Argentine, making his comeback from an ankle injury, scuffed his shot, however, and German keeper Ter Stegen caught the ball to keep his side in the competition.
+The Argentine, making his comeback from an ankle injury, scuffed his shot, however, and German keeper Marc-Andre ter Stegen caught the ball to keep his side in the competition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)